 10. Be prepared for bad weather if traveling.

 November can be unpredictable when it comes to forecasting weather and the weather can change quickly.
 Make sure you have packed warm clothing in case the weather should become a problem.
 You can always remove layers.

-Also, I have known many friends who have had serious weather conditions delay return trips.
+Also, I have known many friends who have had serious weather conditions interfere with their baby’s first Thanksgiving.
 If you are traveling far, where weather conditions could interfere with travel plans, bring extra clothing to carry you through.
 Just something to keep in mind.

 More articles you may like: